wwt/SwiftCurrent/CONTRIBUTING.md

-# Contributing to Workflow
+# Contributing to SwiftCurrent
-Thank you for your interest in Workflow!
+Thank you for your interest in SwiftCurrent!

 ## Submitting issues
 ### Filing bugs
-If you found a bug in Workflow, thank you!
-Please go to [issues](https://github.com/wwt/Workflow/issues/new/choose) and use the `Bug report` template to file it.
+If you found a bug in SwiftCurrent, thank you!
+Please go to [issues](https://github.com/wwt/SwiftCurrent/issues/new/choose) and use the `Bug report` template to file it.
 We'll reach out to you as soon as we can.
 Some things the template will ask for are:
 - Steps to reproduce
 - Context around your environment
 - Optional screenshots and debugging logs

 ### Feature requests
-If you have an idea or change you would like to request, please go to [issues](https://github.com/wwt/Workflow/issues/new/choose) and use the `Feature request` template to make your request.
+If you have an idea or change you would like to request, please go to [issues](https://github.com/wwt/SwiftCurrent/issues/new/choose) and use the `Feature request` template to make your request.
 We'll reach out to you as soon as we can to discuss.
 The more "why" you put into your request, the better we will be able to help build a solution that meets our styling and achieves your goals.

 ## Pull Requests:
 PRs have a checklist that walks you through the things that you should do for any PR.
 This document provides greater detail and context around what some of those checklist items mean.
-Please take the time to read through this document and our styleguide before contributing so that we can keep Workflow clean, and maintainable.
+Please take the time to read through this document and our styleguide before contributing so that we can keep SwiftCurrent clean, and maintainable.
 By the time you submit code we want to be focused on the logic, not the formatting, or patterns.
 Also please be sure to read the section on testing in this guide as tests are incredibly important to us.

 ## Style guide
 Please review our [style guide](STYLEGUIDE.md) to ensure the least amount of rework and changes in your pull request.
 If there are changes that you would like to make to the style guide, the process is: